 - The call will be unexpected

-- They may be friendly and try to make you think they’re local by commenting on local events and weather
+- The caller may be friendly and try to make you think they’re local by commenting on local events and weather

 - They may also be intimidating and threatening (e.g. if they’re claiming there is a problem with your visa, or they are requesting payment of an ‘overdue’ bill)

-- The scammers who call may know specific details about you and have gained this information through public and stolen data sources
+- The scammers who call may know specific details about you, and have likely gained this information through public and stolen data sources

-- Even though the scammer is likely based overseas, the phone number may appear as local
+- Even though the scammer is likely based overseas, the phone number may appear as a local number

 - They may ask you to pay an administration fee up-front for you to receive something – e.g. a tax refund, prize or inheritance